Pancreatic-Cancer-Treatment

 Pancreatic cancer pain treatments:

 Pain can occur when the tumor presses on nerves or nearby organs around the pancreas.
 When pain medications are insufficient, treatments targeting the abdominal nerves can help relieve pain.
-Doctors at the Warith International Cancer Institute (WICI) may inject medication into the area surrounding the affected nerves or may cut the nerves to block pain sensation.
+Doctors at Warith International Cancer Institute (WICI) may inject medication into the area surrounding the affected nerves or may cut the nerves to block pain sensation.
 Radiation therapy, with or without chemotherapy, can also help alleviate pain by shrinking the tumor.

 Suitable food for pancreatic cancer patients:

 Surgery to remove the pancreas may affect its ability to produce enzymes that help digest food.
 As a result, patients may experience difficulties digesting food and absorbing nutrients.
-To prevent malnutrition, the staff at the best cancer treatment hospital in Iraq may prescribe medications to replace these enzymes.
+To prevent malnutrition, the staff at the best cancer treatment institution in Iraq may prescribe medications to replace these enzymes.

 The importance of follow-up after pancreatic cancer treatment: